EliahKagan/newrepo-findrepo/README.md

 hard.
 It also wasn't obvious to me that it would work better than a simpler approach.
-Repository names, which are often names of software projects or abbreviations thereof, are unusual applications of natural language; I didn't think a natural language approach would provide any clear advantage.
+Repository names, which are often names of software projects or abbreviations thereof, are unusual applications of natural language; I didn't think a natural language processing approach would provide any clear advantage.
 More important, I wanted to start by writing a prototype that my own knowledge of algorithms and data structures would facilitate, and then iterate or redesign from there if it proved inadequate.

 I had heard of [cosine similarity as a measure of document distance](https://www.youtube.com/watch?v=Zc54gFhdpLA).
 One approach, which does not apply to the problem `findrepo` solves but which is nonetheless illustrative, is to represent the similarity of natural-language documents as the normalized inner product of their word frequency vectors.
-I very briefly considered using cosine similarity of character-frequency vectors, but this was obviously wrong—for example, the name of a repository and a scrambling thereof shouldn't match each other nearly a well as the name matches itself.
+I very briefly considered using cosine similarity of character frequency vectors, but this was obviously wrong—for example, the name of a repository and a scrambling thereof shouldn't match each other nearly a well as the name matches itself.

-What I settled on was to enumerate all nonempty substrings (by which I mean contiguous subsequences) of existing repository names and the user's guess and count the frequencies of each, then rate the proximity each repository name to the guess by the normalized inner product of that frequency vector.
-In this way, the mere presence of some of the same letters (in similar numbers) counts for something, but not too much, since most names contain many more substrings of greater lengths.
-In particular, this addresses the case of forgotten word order within a name, in such a way that `findrepo` doesn't need to figure out which substrings are the words.
+What I settled on was to enumerate all nonempty substrings of existing repository names and the user's guess, counting the frequencies of each, then rate proximity of each repository name to the guess by the normalized inner product of that frequency vector.
+In this way, the mere presence of some of the same letters (in similar amounts) counts for something, but not too much, since most names contain many more substrings of greater lengths.
+In particular, this addresses the case of forgotten word order within a name, in such a way that `findrepo` doesn't need to understand which substrings are the words.
 For example, with two words, a name has a left and right side (not necessarily the same length), and exchanging the sides removes the contributions of the substrings that cut across the break, but not of those on one side or the other of the break.

 Case is ignored for purposes of assessing name similarity.
 I didn't think of a way of incorporating it that would justify the additional complexity.
 Cosine